markusjwetzel/laravel-datamapper/README.md

 ### Migrations

-Once you have defined the annotations, you can run `php artisan datamapper:generate`.
-This command will walk through all registered classes and will generate migration files in the default migrations directory (e. g. `database/migrations`) based on the defined annotations (Important: old migration files will be overwritten).
+Once you have defined the annotations, you can run `php artisan schema:create`.
+This command will scan all registered classes and will create database tables and will generate a mapped Eloquent model for each entity based on the defined annotations.

-You can combine this command with all the migrate commands by adding the `--migrate` flag (e. g. `--migrate:refresh`).
-If you set the `--migrate` flag, you can also set the `--seed` flag to migrate and seed the database.
+You can also update an already existing schema with `php artisan schema:update`.
+Use the `--save-mode` flag to ensure that old tables will not be deleted.

-Furthermore you can use a `--timestamps:false` flag if you do not want a timestamp prefix in the migration files.
+Furthermore you can drop a schema with `php artisan schema:drop`.

 ### Entity Manager